-If you’re on the lookout for a mid-range to a high-end smartwatch, you’ve no doubt heard of either Fitbit, Garmin, or both.
-After all, they are two of the most popular names as far as smartwatches and fitness bands are concerned.
-The question is when you put Fitbit VS Garmin, which one is the best?
-Or, rather, what’s the one that personally fits you best?
+If you’re looking for a mid-range to a high-end smartwatch, you’ve no doubt heard of either Fitbit, Garmin, or both.
+After all, they are two of the most popular names for smartwatches and fitness bands.
+The question is, when you put Fitbit VS Garmin, which one is the best?
+Or, instead, what’s the one that personally fits you best?

 So, without any further ado, let’s get right into it!